nanvel/blog/2015/11/python-the-language.md

 How to workaround this issue: use [multiprocessing module](https://docs.python.org/3.5/library/multiprocessing.html).

 There is a great [talk by David Beazley on PyCon 2015](https://www.youtube.com/watch?v=MCs5OvhV9S4) that shows how Python concurrency works on an example.

+> Concurrency: one of the most difficult topics in computer science (usually best avoided).
+>
+> David Beazley

 ### Hashable